getromandev/getromandev/README.md

 ### Hi there welcome to my GitHub page 👋

 My name is Heriberto Roman.
-I am a self-taught developer with six years of engineering experience and four years of experience as a technical instructor.
+I am a self-taught developer with seven years of engineering experience and four years of experience as a technical instructor.
 I worked for startups in the techEd, higherEd, and the non-profit sector.
 As a Technical Instructor, I leveraged computational thinking and problem-solving skills to create a new